caltechlibrary/cold/deployment.md

 My current recommendation is the following.

-1. Setup the directory to old he web application if it doesn't exist.
+1. Setup the directory to hold he web application if it doesn't exist.
-2. Clone the repository **recursively** to `/Sites/cold`
+2. Clone the repository, e.g. clone to `/Sites/cold` and change into the repository directory
 3. Run `make` to build the binary for the cold service
 5. Copy `cold.service-example` to `cold.service`, edit it and move it appropirate place in your Systemd service directory
 6. Symbolicly link `cold.service` to `/etc/systemd/system/`
 7. Edit the service file and make the paths are correct.
-8. Change into the "admin" directory (i.e. the `cold_admin` repo)
-9. Run `make` to build the binaries for cold admin
-10. Use the Deno task setup to create your dataset collections
-11. Copy `cold_admin.service-example` to `cold_admin.service`
-12. Edit the service file and make the paths are correct.
-13. Symbolicly link `cold_admin.service` to `/etc/systemd/system/`
-14. Copy `cold_admin_api.service-example` to `cold_admin_api.service`
-15. Edit the service file and make the paths are correct.
-16. Symbolicly link `cold_admin_api.service` to `/etc/systemd/system/`
-17. Reload the systemd daemon, `sudo systemctl daemon-reload`
+8. Reload the systemd daemon, `sudo systemctl daemon-reload`
-18. Enable the services (only needed the first time, may return a warning about symbolic link)
+9. Enable the services (only needed the first time, may return a warning about symbolic link)
     a. `sudo systemctl enable cold.service`
-    b. `sudo systemctl enable cold_admin.service`
+    b. `sudo systemctl enable cold_api.service`
-    c. `sudo systemctl enable cold_admin_api.service`
-19. Start the services using `systemctl` in the usual way
+10. Start the services using `systemctl` in the usual way
     a. `sudo systemctl start cold.service`
-    b. `sudo systemctl start cold_admin.service`
+    b. `sudo systemctl start cold_api.service`
-    c. `sudo systemctl start cold_admin_api.service`
-20. Test the public and admin services using elinks.
-If you get a gateway error it means datasetd isn't runining correctly in port 8112.
+11. Test web services using elinks.
+If you get a gateway error it means datasetd isn't runining correctly in port 8111.
 Debug with curl, systemctl status, journalctl.

-You can configure Apache to reverse proxy to the cold service running on port 8110 allowing public access.
-Apache should be configured similar but with access restricted to staff for the cold_admin service running on port 8111.
+You can configure Apache to reverse proxy to the cold service running on port 8111 where it should enforce access control.

 For a good description of how to setup new systemd services the Debian (works with Ubuntu too) way see <https://wiki.debian.org/systemd/Services>.